lammps/lammps/doc/src/Build_extras.rst

 MLIAP package
 ---------------------------

-Building the MLIAP package requires also enabling the SNAP package.
+Building the MLIAP package requires including the :ref:`SNAP <PKG-SNAP>` package.
 There will be an error message if this requirement is not satisfied.
-Using the *mliappy* model also requires enabling the PYTHON package **and** requires you have the `cython <https://ctyhon.org>`_ software installed and a working ``cythonize`` command.
-This requires Python version 3.6 or later.
+Using the *mliappy* model also requires enabling the :ref:`PYTHON <PKG-PYTHON>` package **and** requires you have the `cython <https://ctyhon.org>`_ software installed and with it a working ``cythonize`` command.
+This feature requires compiling LAMMPS with Python version 3.6 or later.

 .. tabs::